The

 firm shows that various quantities of a commodity a firm is willing to supply at different prices.

-The quantity which a firm is willing to supply at a particular price is determined by the equality
+supply at a particular price is determined by the equality

 of SMC and MR (=AR=P).
 By finding out equilibrium output at different prices and by joining